deannabosschert/pointer-project/README.md

 - `docs/`: a branch that adds documentation
 - `fix/`: a branch that resolves bugs

+## Commit messages
+We like to apply to the Angular JS commit message conventions.
+You can find the docs [here](https://gist.github.com/stephenparish/9941e89d80e2bc58a153).

 ## Pull Requests
 I've written a PR template for this project, you should use that at all times.
 Right now it's written in Dutch, you can also translate it to English.